shyos/CS531/HW1/all.md

 return Subset-Sum-SizeX(A,k,i+1,x) or BinarySearch(A,k-a,i+1,x-1)
 ```
 **Part E** Proof of Part D<br/>
 Since we can sort an array in O(nlogn) time with MergeSort, first step is trivial.
 Then we start our algorithm.
 However to reduce O(n^2) to O(nlogn) for Subset Algorithm, we need change our style to finding j value in i+j=k.
 Since we have a sorted set A now, we can use BinarySearch to find j.
 Binary search terminates in O(logn).
-Since we run BinarySearch n times and we know that, algorithm was correct from Part B, we can say that our algorithm terminates with correct output in O(nlogn)
+Since we run BinarySearch n times and we know that, algorithm was correct from Part B, we can say that our algorithm terminates with correct output in O(nlogn).

+[1]A. Wiles, "Modular elliptic curves and Fermat's last theorem," Ann.
+Math., 141:3 (1995) 443--551.